Load Test Step Limits

 Despite the limits above, the engine is a real JavaScript engine and the day-to-day script patterns all work:

-• at.flow.set / get — each virtual user has its own independent flow store, so values set in a step are visible to that same virtual user's later steps.
+• at.flow.set / get: each virtual user gets its own flow store, fresh at the start of every iteration, so values set in a step are visible to that same virtual user's later steps in the same iteration.

 When You Need Something the Step Engine Cannot Do

 • Seeding test data or fetching a tokenBefore All.
-Make the call with await fetch, store the result in at.environment or at.flow, and every step will have access to it.
+Doing it in a step script would repeat the call for every virtual user on every iteration.
+Make it once with await fetch, store the result in at.environment or at.flow, and every step will have access to it.

 • Sending a report or notificationAfter All.
 Build the payload from at.export.* and post it wherever it needs to go.